s-society/sharpboy/about.md

 # Tools

-- IDEs :

 - Visual Studio :

-   Used to edit, run and debug our emulator on Windows
+ IDE used to edit, run and debug our emulator on Windows

 - MonoDevelop :

-   Used to edit, run and debug our emulator on Linux
+ IDE used to edit, run and debug our emulator on Linux

 - GitHub :